-S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project as Central Information Commission/State Information Commission 22 Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+S. No Act/Law Agency Key provisions and purpose Responsible Image: Comparison of the second Relevance to the project citizen to obtain information/disposal of request, etc. (d) provides for institutions such as Central Information Commission/State Information Commission 22 Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 DoFHW An act that aims at providing a sense of security at the workplace that improves women's participation in work and results in their economic empowerment.
 It requires an employer to set up an "Internal Complaints Committee" (ICC) and the Government to set up a 'Local Complaints Committee' (LCC) at the district level to investigate complaints regarding sexual harassment at workplace and for inquiring into the complaint in a time bound manner.
-The ICC need to set up by ever organization and its branches with more than 10 employees. directorates and most of the health care facilities
+The ICC need to set up by ever organization and its branches with more than 10 employees. directorates and most of the health care